encheres-immo/auction-tools/.changeset/wild-years-dream.md

 "@encheres-immo/widget-client": patch
 ---

-Fix: the auction was displayed as private by default (even if it's public), so we now rely on the `isPrivate` field
+Fixes the auction being displayed as private by default (even if it is public) in the widget.
+For that, adds a `isPrivate` field in the auction client.